 Children with special educational needs and disabilities (SEND) find it harder to learn or access education than most children of the same age.
 These children may need extra or different help from that given to other children of the same age.

-Information for parents, carers, young people and professionals about support and services for children and young people from 0-25 with SEND is available on Portsmouth Local Offer.
+Information for parents, carers, young people and professionals about support and services for children and young people from 0-25 with SEND is available on the Portsmouth Local Offer website.

 Children with special educational needs may need extra help because of: